oasis-open-projects/documentation/guides/planning-and-facilitating-meetings.md

 - [Doodle](https://doodle.com/) for polling a group
 - [The World Clock Meeting Planner](https://www.timeanddate.com/worldclock/meetingtime.html) for finding the best time across various time zones

+If participants in your project live in both eastern and western hemispheres, no one meeting time may work for everyone.
+Depending on how many participants are involved, you may want to consider alternative approaches to accomodate the maximum number of people:

+- Split meetings into two, one scheduled for particpants from the Atlantic rim and one scheduled for participants from the Pacific rim;
+- Alternate meeting times to accomodate participants from the different regions;
+- Record meetings so that those who cannot participate directly can watch the meeting afterwards and provide feedback asynchronously;
+- Consider working completely asynchronously using email, GitHub issues, messaging apps, and electronic ballots with in-person meetings being held only when the team deems necessary.

+OASIS staff is happy to help you find a solution that will work effectively for your project.

 <!-- ## Tools
 - Zoom
 - Teams